 Top Gen Z and Millennial Brands (18-34)

-This ranking shows which brands from different categories are particularly popular among Generation Z and millennials.
-If you want to continue to appear in this ranking, you have to bow to the wishes for transparency, helpfulness and support of your employees and customers, as well as creativity in the area of content creation and may look for common ways.
+This ranking shows which brands from various categories are particularly popular among Generation Z as well as Millennials.
+Those who want to continue to appear in this ranking must bow to the wishes for transparency, helpfulness and support of their employees and customers, as well as creativity in the area of content creation, and may look for common paths.

 Rank - Company - Initiate Score - Industry

-While GenZ is worried about missing out on some of the most important events in their lives, brands are encouraged to address their concerns and desires.
-Creativity is required here, which can lead to campaigns that go viral - both positive and negative.
-Brands must therefore understand this time as an opportunity for cooperation and the associated customer loyalty with GenZ.
+While GenZ are plagued by worries about missing out on some of the most important events of their lives, brands are encouraged to address their concerns as well as desires.
+Creativity is needed here, which can lead to campaigns that go viral - both positive and negative.
+Brands therefore need to see this time as an opportunity for collaboration and resulting customer engagement with GenZ.